isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 Since you can trivially write a `make_T` function, so could the compiler.
-Thus, `make_T` functions may become redundant in the future.
+Thus, `make_T` functions might become redundant in the future.

 ##### Exception